ShubraChowdhury/AzureAutoML/README.md

 - Data was cleaned using the clean_data(data) in train.py
 - Data was split using sklearn.model_selection import train_test_split
 - Data split ratio was training:testing::70:30
-- Scikit-learn Logistic Regression ( from sklearn.linear_model import LogisticRegression) , RandomParameterSampling from (from azureml.train.hyperdrive.sampling import RandomParameterSampling) was used in addition to multiple hyperparameter (#"--learning_rate": normal(10,3), #"--keep_probability": uniform(0.05,0.1),#"--number_of_hidden_layers": choice(range(1,3)), "--P" : choice(0.01,0.1,1) ,   "--batch_size" : choice(32,64,128)) were used to test the solution.
-Batch Size with choice of [32,64,128] , Hidden layer with choice of [1,2,3], Learning Rate which returns a real value that's normally distributed with mean 10 and standard deviation 3, Keep Probablity that returns a value uniformly distributed between 0.05 and 0.1, P as inverse regularization C = 1/λ
+- Scikit-learn Logistic Regression ( from sklearn.linear_model import LogisticRegression) , RandomParameterSampling from (from azureml.train.hyperdrive.sampling import RandomParameterSampling) was used  "--C" : choice(0.01,0.1,1) ,   "--max_iter" : choice(10,20,40), here  C as inverse regularization C = 1/λ  which had a choice between 0.01, 0.1 and 1 , max_iter is for max number of iteration which has a choice between 10 ,20 or 40.
-## Unfortunately my program Failed to perform solution using hyperdrive (See the Jupyter NoteBook udacity-project.ipynb) , even after using multiple combination , i lost time while debugging the program and that impacted the AutoML section as you can see I ran out of time prior to printing AutoML output , saving the automl model and deleteing the cluster (last 3 cell of my juypter notebook)

 **What are the benefits of the parameter sampler you chose?**